Andy-Cuong/Woof/README.md

 Woof App
 ==================================

-The Woof app is a list of dog photos with information about them including their name, age, and favorite activity.
+Solution code for the [Woof app](https://github.com/Andy-Cuong/Woof.git) which shows a list of dog photos with information about them including their name, age, and favorite activity.
 This app also uses Material Design to create a beautiful app experience for the user.

 Introduction
 ------------